Petropavl Airport (Kazakhstan)

-Petropavl Airport (formerly known as Petropavlovsk South) (IATA: PPK, ICAO: UACP) is an airport in Kazakhstan located 11 km south of Petropavlovsk.
-It handles medium-sized airliners.
-Currently, there are flights from Petropavlovsk Airport to Almaty, Nur-Sultan and Shymkent.
+Petropavl International Airport (formerly known as Petropavlovsk South) (IATA: PPK, ICAO: UACP) is an airport in Kazakhstan located 11 km south of Petropavlovsk.
+It handles medium-sized airliners and is the northernmost airport in Kazakhstan.
+Currently, there are flights from Petropavlovsk Airport to Almaty, Astana and Shymkent.

 Airlines and destinations

 The following airlines operate regular scheduled services to and from Petropavlovsk: